 The Company grants performance share unit ("PSU") awards to certain employees, which also include DERs as described above.
 These PSU awards have a three-year performance cycle and will vest and become issuable, if at all, on the third anniversary from the award date.
-The PSU awards granted in fiscal 2019 and fiscal 2020 are subject to the Company's degree of achievement of a target annual average adjusted return on assets during these three-year periods and, in certain circumstances, vesting is based on the relative performance of a predetermined group of peer companies.
+The PSU awards granted in fiscal 2020 are subject to the Company's degree of achievement of a target annual average adjusted return on assets during these three-year periods and, in certain circumstances, vesting is based on the relative performance of a predetermined group of peer companies.
 In addition, these PSU awards may have vesting conditions or certain vesting multipliers, which are based on the Company's total shareholder return during such three-year periods in comparison to a defined specific industry peer group.
-The PSU awards granted in fiscal 2021 are based on the Company's total shareholder return during the three-year period, in comparison to a defined specific industry peer group and include certain vesting multipliers.
+The PSU awards granted in fiscal 2021 and 2022 are based on the Company's total shareholder return during the three-year period, in comparison to a defined specific industry peer group and include certain vesting multipliers.
 The Company estimates the fair value of PSU awards with performance and service conditions using the value of the Company's common stock on the date of grant.
 The Company estimates the fair value of PSU awards with market conditions using a Monte Carlo simulation model on the date of grant.

-A summary of the Company's PSU award activity (including DERs) for fiscal years 2021, 2020, and 2019 is as follows:
+A summary of the Company's PSU award activity (including DERs) for fiscal years 2022, 2021, and 2020 is as follows:

-202 202 2019 Performance Stock Units Weighted Average Grant Date Fair Value Performance Stock Units Performance Stock Units Weighted Average Grant Date Fair Value Outstanding at the beginning of year 109,936 \$ 47.75 83,125 \$ 49.74 70,030 \$ 54.59 Granted 69,955 33.22 49,000 46.19 46,183 42.00 Vested (3,378) 46.65 Forfeited (36,307) 50.57 (22,189) 55.08 (29,710) 49.51 Outstanding at the end of year 143,584 \$ 39.96 109,936 \$ 47.75 83,125 \$ 49.74
+202 22 202 2020 Performance Stock Units Weighted Average Grant Date Fair Value Performance Stock Units Weighted Average Grant Date Fair Value Performance Stock Units A Gr Veighted Average ant Date iir Value Outstanding at the beginning of year 143,584 \$ 39.96 109,936 \$ 47.75 83,125 \$ 49.74 Granted 55,114 63.39 69,955 33.22 49,000 46.19 Vested (44,243) 54.00 - Forfeited (36,307) 50.57 (22,189) 55.08 Outstanding at the end of year 154,455 \$ 44.05 143,584 \$ 39.96 109,936 \$ 47.75

 The PSU awards in the table above are presented at the face value of the respective grants.
-However, the number of PSU awards that may ultimately vest can vary in a range 0% to 250% of the face amount of such awards, depending on the outcome of the performance or market vesting conditions, as applicable.
+However, the number of PSU awards that may ultimately vest can vary in a range 0% to 200% of the face amount of such awards, depending on the outcome of the performance or market vesting conditions, as applicable.